DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 As a project lead I need to see what information the school sees.

 ### PL5.10
-As a project lead I need to have the most up-to-date-guidance soI'm confident I'm following the right process and doing the right thing.
+As a project lead I need to have the most up-to-date-guidance so i'm confident i'm following the right process and doing the right thing.

 ## PL6
 **As a project lead I need to ensure [schools / Trusts / others] are progressing their tasksso the application is not delayed.**

 ### PL6.01
-As a project lead I need to keep stakeholders informed soI can progress the application.
+As a project lead I need to keep stakeholders informed so I can progress the application.

 ### P6L.02
-As a project lead I need to ensure Schools / Trusts / others understand what they have to provideby when so I can progress the application.
+As a project lead I need to ensure Schools / Trusts / others understand what they have to provide by when so I can progress the application.

 ### PL6.03
-As a project lead I need to ESFA to understand / know what they have to provide when so I can progress the application.
+As a project lead I need ESFA to understand / know what they have to provide by when so I can progress the application.

 ## PL7
 **As a project lead I need to know where I am in the application process so the application can progress.**